 - Different pilots

 - Competition versus casual flying

 - Flying in different locations

-- Different planes (with different polars)

 SIM mode

 The simulator contains a simple interface allowing the user to fly the glider about.
 On the map screen, clicking/touching the glider symbol (with touchscreen or mouse) and dragging causes the glider to move in the direction of the drag, the speed being proportional to the length of the drag.